khensler/sightwords/README.md

 By pressing correct and incorrect the app will record the attempt in the DB to help with later word selection.

 You can also run this in a docker image.
-Download the Dockerfile and run docker build -t sightwords.
-It will build the container with the latest from git and then run it with docker run -d -p 5000:5000 sightwords
+Download the Dockerfile and run `docker build -t sightwords`.
+It will build the container with the latest from git and then run it with `docker run -d -p 5000:5000 sightwords`